-We’re here to help you find the wedding dress silhouette that brings out your best.
+We’re here to help you find the wedding dress silhouette that suits your figure, personality and wedding venue.

 The “fairy tale” dress, with a fitted bodice, flairs at the waist with a full skirt.

 Narrow shape that flows straight down from the neckline to the hem.